nadavspi/nadav.is-v2/source/writing/2018-12-01-shooting-film-for-a-year.markdown

 tags: Photography
 ---
 Photography has become my creative practice and obsession over the last year and a half.
-For the past year, It’s been a year since I started shooting film.
+It’s been a year since I started shooting film.
 I shot my first roll some time in November, and started developing at home in December 2017.
 I’m scanning my 250th roll today.
 I sold my digital camera a few months ago when I realized that I had only used it three times in